AndrewBuck/cosmic/README.txt

+Install and setup Postgre SQL:

+sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contrib

+sudo su - postgres

+psql

+CREATE DATABASE cosmic;

+# Pick a proper password for a production site, the code in git uses the password below for development.
+CREATE USER cosmicweb WITH PASSWORD 'password';

+ALTER ROLE cosmicweb SET client_encoding TO 'utf8';
+ALTER ROLE cosmicweb SET default_transaction_isolation TO 'read committed';
+ALTER ROLE cosmicweb SET timezone TO 'UTC';

+GRANT ALL PRIVILEGES ON DATABASE cosmic TO cosmicweb;

+\q
+exit

+sudo pip3 install psycopg2

+# Optional create a superuser on the cosmic website (a user who can access cosmic.science/admin).
+python manage.py createsuperuser

+# Optional install pgadmin, which is a gui to manage the postgre database, view tables, etc.
+sudo apt-get install pgadmin3

 ========== SKIP THIS SECTION ==========
 As of now we the code has been refactored to no longer be dependant on IRAF.
 This may change in the future, however for now this part of the setup can be